siefkenj/IBLODEs/book/typst/modules/module1.typ

   {f: f(t)=C e^(2t) "for some" C in RR}
 $
 is a set of solutions to the differential equation $y'=2y$.
-Because there are no other solutions, ${f: f(t)=C e^(2t) "for some" C in RR}$ is the solution set/complete solution to the differential equation.
+Because there are no other solutions, ${f: f(t)=C e^(2t) "for some" C in RR}$ is, in fact, the _solution set_/_complete solution_ to the differential equation.

 ==== Writing General Solutions